yuzhshen/speed_prediction/README.md

 limitations.
 Since I only have enough GPU memory to train one epoch per script call, I structure the training process as a sequence of script calls and structure **model.py** accordingly.
 - **optflow.py** - optical flow dataset feature extraction experiments (not used in final model)
-- **data/** - contains test and training videos as well as training labels and test predictions
-- **models/** - contains my final model

 ### Challenges